 8. All stations contacted must be "land stations."
 Contacts with ships and boats, anchored or underway, and airborne aircraft, cannot be counted.
-For the purposes of this award, remote control operating points must also be land based.
 Exception: Permanently docked exhibition ships, such as the Queen Mary and other historic ships will be considered land based.

 10. All contacts must be made using call signs issued to the same station licensee.
 Contacts made by an operator other than the licensee must be made from a station owned and usually operated by the licensee, and must be made in accordance with the regulations governing the license grant.
 Contacts may be made from other stations provided they are personally made by the licensee.
 The intent of this rule is to prohibit credit for contacts made for you by another operator from another location.
 You may combine confirmations from several call signs held for credit to one DXCC award, as long as the provisions of Rule 9 are met.
 Contacts made from club stations using a club call sign may not be used for credit to an individual's DXCC.